pmrv/CoPanzers/README.md

 * Line [43](examples/demo_tank.py#L43):

-    This is just to show you, that you can still encapsulate behaviour like you can with function, just that you use sub generators and the `yield from` syntax now.
-The `time` you see in there is a reference to the total elapsed time in the course of the game, but it's one of the more ugly parts and likely to change in the future, so I'd rather not spend so much time on that.
-Just note that with `abs (time)` you can turn it into a normal `float` and that its value will change monotonic as the game progresses.
+    This is just to show you that you can still encapsulate behaviour like you can with functions, just that you use sub generators and the `yield from` syntax now. `game.time` as mentioned earlier is just a float telling you how much time has passed.

 * Line [49](examples/demo_tank.py#L49):